+The top priority when choosing your newborn photographer is SAFETY.
+No matter how low the price is for a session, it is not worth an untrained "newer" photographer handling the most precious little one in your life.
 Newborn safety is of utmost importance.
-I have plenty of experience handling newborns, and even though I'm a mom myself- when I first started, there was a lot I did NOT know.
+I have a lot of great experience handling newborns, and even though I'm a mom myself- when I first started, there was a lot I did NOT know.

 Here are a few things to consider when booking with me.